Bard College at Simon's Rock: the Early College

 The Community

-Bard Academy students come from different places, bringing with them a diversity of experiences and interests.
-One thing that is shared in common is a shared passion for knowledge and ideas.
-You will study together in state-of-the-art classrooms and facilities and share in opportunities to learn about literature, science, history, math, and art in an integrated, interdisciplinary, and critical way.
+Our students come from different places, bringing with them a diversity of experiences and interests, but they share a passion for knowledge and ideas.
+They study together in state-of-the-art classrooms and facilities and share in opportunities to learn about literature, science, history, math, and art in an integrated, interdisciplinary, and critical way.

 Because students on campus range in age, they can learn from and guide each other.
 This is part of what makes Simon’s Rock a vibrant and exciting place.
-We work hard to facilitate strong mentoring relationships between the college and high-school students while supporting the different social and developmental needs.
+We work hard to facilitate strong mentoring relationships between the college and high-school students while supporting the different social and developmental needs of younger adolescents.

 A Spirit of Innovation